ausaccessfed/dev-portal/docs/_openid-connect-integration/05-attribute-based-authorisation.md

 <br>

-The relevant attributes that can be utilised for authorisation by a Service Provider include:
+The relevant attributes that can be utilised for authorisation by a Service Provider (SP) include:

 <table class="table table-striped">
   <thead>